hbang/Alderis/info/Preference Bundles.md

 </dict>
 ```

 Compared to libcolorpicker’s API design, this leans on the fundamentals of Preferences.framework, including using the framework’s built-in preference value getters/setters system.
-In fact, the only two distinct parts are the `cellClass` and the `supportsAlpha` key.
+In fact, the only two distinct parts are the `cellClass` and the `showAlphaSlider` key.
 The rest should seem natural to typical Preference specifier plist usage.

 Remember to link against the `libcolorpicker` library from the preference bundle.
 With Theos, this might look like: